cran-task-views/Pharmacokinetics/Pharmacokinetics.md

 The NONMEM package is often used for pharmacometric modeling.
 Several packages are specifically available to support NONMEM-related modeling.
 Packages that work with NONMEM but also work with other modeling software are described in the general modeling section above.

+`r pkg("NMdata")`:
+NMdata: Preparation, Checking and Post-Processing Data for PK/PD Modeling

+Efficient tools for preparation, checking and post-processing of data in PK/PD (pharmacokinetics/pharmacodynamics) modeling, with focus on use of Nonmem.
+Attention is paid to ensure consistency, traceability, and Nonmem compatibility of Data.
+Rigorously checks final Nonmem datasets.
+Implemented in 'data.table', but easily integrated with 'base' and 'tidyverse'.

+`r pkg("NMsim")`:
+NMsim: Seamless 'Nonmem' Simulation Platform

+A complete and seamless 'Nonmem' simulation interface within R. Turns 'Nonmem' control streams into simulation control streams, executes them with specified simulation input data and returns the results.
+The simulation is performed by 'Nonmem', eliminating manual work and risks of re-implementation of models in other tools.

 `r pkg("nonmem2R")`:
 Loading NONMEM (NONlinear Mixed-Effect Modeling, <https://www.iconplc.com/solutions/technologies/nonmem/>) and PSN (Perl-speaks-NONMEM, <https://uupharmacometrics.github.io/PsN/>) output files to extract parameter estimates, provide visual predictive check (VPC) and goodness of fit (GOF) plots, and simulate with parameter uncertainty.